furkanerd1/SilentLink/README.md

-# SignBridge - Sign Language Translation Platform
+# SilenLink - Sign Language Translation Platform

 A real-time video communication platform that bridges the gap between hearing-impaired individuals and service representatives through AI-powered sign language translation and speech-to-text capabilities.

 ## Overview

-SignBridge enables seamless communication during video calls by:
+SilenLink enables seamless communication during video calls by:

 - **Sign Language Detection**: Detects sign language gestures from the camera and converts them to text/audio
 - **Speech-to-Text**: Displays incoming audio as real-time subtitles
 - **Live Translation Chat**: Shows all translations in a side panel for reference